This set of Engineering Materials and Metallurgy online test focuses on “Ferro, Para and Dia Magnetic Materials”.

 Explanation: Electromagnetic induction is the production of a voltage in an electrical conductor having a varying magnetic field.
 It is defined as Weber per square meter or Tesla (T).
 Saturation induction Ba and residual induction BT are also given by the same unit.

-2. The measure of capacity of a material to produce its own magnetic field is defined as _______
+2. The measure of the capacity of a material to produce its own magnetic field is defined as _______

 a) Magnetic induction